Register a snowmobile

 If you are not a resident of New York, you can get a temporary snowmobile registration immediately.
 See instructions below.

-How do I register my snowmobile?
+How do I register my snowmobile at a DMV office?

 Bring these completed items to a DMV office

 - a completed Snowmobile Registration Application (MV-82SN)